 The Group announced the JR Kyushu Group Medium-Term Business Plan 2019-2021 "Toward the Next Growth Stage" in March 2019 and determined numerical management targets.
+However, the operating environments for the Group's businesses have been changing significantly from the one forecast during the formulation of the Medium-Term Management Plan and the Group determined that the achievement of these targets has been difficult.
+Accordingly, the Group lowered the numerical management targets in November 2020.
+It will continue to implement revisions to each measure, based on the three priority initiatives set out in the Medium-Term Business Plan, further strengthen our management foundation, further strengthen our earnings power in key businesses, and growth and evolution in new areas, taking into account the changes to the business environment resulting from the spread of COVID-19.

-However, if online ticket sales or yield management do not progress in line with expectations or if cost reductions through increased efficiency, workforce reductions, etc., in the railway business diverge from the Group's forecast, it may not be able to achieve the goals set out in the Medium-Term Business Plan.

-Furthermore, if future real estate projects are unsuccessful, or the Group is put in a situation where its accumulated know-how and experience is ineffective when extending its businesses outside of Kyushu, the ability of the Group to meet the goals of the
+When implementing these measures, there is a possibility that online ticket sales or yield management do not progress in line with expectations or that cost reductions through increased efficiency, workforce reductions, etc., in the railway business diverge from the Group's forecast.
+There is also a possibility that future real estate projects are unsuccessful, or that the Group is put in a situation where its accumulated know-how and experience is ineffective when extending its businesses outside of Kyushu.

-Medium-Term Business Plan may be affected.
 Moreover, due to the highly interconnected nature of the Group's Transportation Group and Real Estate and Hotels Group businesses, risks that adversely affect one of these businesses may also adversely affect the other.

-In addition, if the Group fails to implement any of its business initiatives, or if any of its forecasts prove inaccurate or insufficient, or if it is unable to sufficiently respond to any of the inherent risks in its businesses, it may affect the ability of the Group to achieve the goals of its Medium-Term Business Plan.